Grandstand

 A grandstand is a normally permanent structure for seating spectators, typically at sports stadiums and including both auto racing and horse racing.
 The grandstand is in essence like a single section of a stadium, but differs from a stadium in that it does not wrap all or most of the way around.
 Grandstands may have basic bench seating, but usually have individual chairs like a stadium.
-Grandstands are also usually covered with a roof, but are open on the front.
+Grandstands are also usually covered with a roof, but are open at the front.
 They are often multi-tiered.

 Grandstands are found at places like Epsom Downs Racecourse and Atlanta Motor Speedway.
 They may also be found at fairgrounds, circuses, and outdoor arenas used for rodeos.

-In the United States, smaller stands are called bleachers, and are usually far more basic and typically single-tiered (hence the difference from a "grand stand").
+In Canada and the United States, smaller stands are called bleachers, and are usually far more basic and typically single-tiered (hence the difference from a "grand stand").
 Early baseball games were often staged at fairgrounds, and the term "grandstand" came along when standalone baseball parks began to be built.
 A covered bleacher may be called a "pavilion", also to distinguish from the main "grandstand".

 The term grandstanding, from the notion of playing to the people in the grandstands, is often used as a pejorative to describe someone intent on drawing attention to themself.